retypeapp/retype/about.md

 # About

-[Retype](https://retype.com/) is professionally built and supported by the team at [Object.NET](https://object.net).
+[Retype](https://retype.com/) is professionally built and supported by a small dedicated team of software engineers.

-Technical support questions are best asked in the [Discussion](https://github.com/retypeapp/retype/discussions) forum.
+Technical support questions, bug reports, and feature requests discussions are best started as an [Issue](https://github.com/retypeapp/retype/issues).

-Did you find a bug?
-Please create an [Issue](https://github.com/retypeapp/retype/issues).

-Would you like to make a feature request.
-Please either start a [Discussion](https://github.com/retypeapp/retype/discussions) or create an [Issue](https://github.com/retypeapp/retype/issues).

-Do you have a general inquiry?
-Please feel free to contact us at [hello@retype.com](mailto:hello@retype.com).

 ## Credits :clap: